sahumukesh/Machine-Learning/README.md

-# Artificial-Intelligence
+# Machine Learning
-This is based on machine learning course work at Udacity
+This is based on machine learning course work at Udacity.